e10v/tea-tasting/README.md

 - `ratio_conf_int_lower`, `ratio_conf_int_upper`: The lower and the upper bounds of the confidence interval of the ratio.
 Only for binomial test.
 - `pvalue`: P-value.
 The null hypothesis is that the actual ratio of the number of observations is equal to the expected.

-The `confidence_level` parameter defines a confidence level for the computed confidence interval.
+The `confidence_level` parameter specifies the confidence interval's confidence level.

 ### Power analysis